ichim/LeafletForBlazor-NuGet/RTM and GeoJSON/working with Files/tooltips Chart/README.md

 | type | is a string that defines the chart type | pie, bar, line, doughnut etc |
 | options | in accordance with https://www.chartjs.org/docs/latest/ | not mandatory |

+## Options settings

+These are settings according to the documentation: https://www.chartjs.org/docs/latest/